-I haven’t yet tallied the results, but it seems most people would accept the package, although some would not be happy about it.
+I haven’t yet tallied the results of my survey, but it seems most people would accept this package of bees.
+However, some would not be happy about it.
 Many of you realized that rejecting the shipment would mean certain death for those remaining, so you would be willing to give it a try.
 I admire the can-do attitude.

 I read the beekeeper’s e-mail before I saw the photo, so his frustration surprised me.
 My gut reaction?
 I would accept that package in a heartbeat, as long as the queen was alive and frisky.